homophonic/homophonic.github.io/content/posts/classical_guitar_is_hard.md

 #### Timbre

 Classical guitar has a surprisingly wide range of timbre depending on where and how strings are plucked.
-This is someting that takes practice, but even fairly new players can use this to add another dimension to their playing.
+This is something that takes practice, but even fairly new players can use this to add another dimension to their playing.

 ## Should I try classical guitar?